 James Hedges IMDT - Dog Trainer and Behaviourist

 James works with our clients for one to one dog training sessions; face to face where appropriate but also utilising tools such as Zoom to provide a flexible service, based on your needs.

-James has a dog behaviour qualification from the Institute of Modern Dog Trainers (IMDT) and has a real passion for helping humans understand their dogs needs and behaviour.
+James has a dog behaviour qualification from the IMDT and has a real passion for helping humans understand their dogs needs and behaviour.
 James has studied extensively with the IMDT, along with other leading canine education centres like the School of Canine Science and Tromplo.
 He is part of Steve Mann's Behaviour Mentorship Programme for 2021 and has completed a wide range of training on canine aggression and rehabilitation, impulse control, canine cognitive dysfunction, canine neurology, breed and predatory motor patterns and puppy training and development.